Last Modified January 06, 2017

 The Community Right to Bid is included within the Localism Act, which aims to devolve power to local communities.
 The right to bid gives community groups the opportunity to buy community buildings and facilities that are important to them.
+You can read more about the Community Right to Bid on the MyCommunityRights website.

 Our Community Right to Bid Policy Statement sets out how this right will be administered locally.